pra9jambare/minikube_prome_grafana/README.md

     - 	Configure Grafana with Prometheus
     -   Monitor the deployment

+Note:
+    - You can skip Install Choclaty step for Ubuntu.
+(You can use wget / curl to download and install)

 - Feel free to explore the project and reach out if you have any questions or feedback.
 - Happy learning and monitoring!